cloudfoundry-community/terraform-provider-cloudfoundry/CONTRIBUTING.md

-The backlog is kept as github issues annotated with labels and milestones.
-You might find the [huboard.com](https://huboard.com/mevansam/terraform-provider-cf/) UI convenient.
+The backlog is kept as github issues annotated with labels and milestones, and progress is tracked in the [backlog project](https://github.com/mevansam/terraform-provider-cf/projects/1).

 Please send PR against the `dev` branches.

-You may reach core contributors in the [cloudfoundry slack, within the terraform channel](https://cloudfoundry.slack.com/messages/C7JRBR8CV/) (get an account from http://slack.cloudfoundry.org/)
+You may reach core contributors in the [cloudfoundry slack, within the terraform channel](https://cloudfoundry.slack.com/messages/C7JRBR8CV/) (get an account from http://slack.cloudfoundry.org/).
+Please prefer slack channel for support requests, and github issues for qualified bugs and enhancements requests.

 ## Creating a release